 States' enabling legislation generally grants authority to the commissioners of the department of corrections (or their delegates) to establish directives, regulations, or policies with which all state correctional facilities must comply.
 These correctional directives vary in scope and level of detail, but most lay out general procedural guidelines for correctional facility administrators to follow.
 Correctional directives may also incorporate directives, regulations, or policies from other state agencies.
 For example, a correctional directive on food safety might require that correctional administrators provide food in a safe environment that conforms with state health department directives.
-And, while some New England states voluntarily provide correctional directives on their DOC website, they are not legislatively required to either post the directives or keep the publicly disclosed documents updated.
+And, while some New England states voluntarily provide correctional directives or keep the publicly disclosed documents updated.
 This lack of transparency makes it difficult to hold state DOCs accountable for upholding the laws and regulations by which they are bound.